Try IrisGPT for free on your own data

 • Best practice: Questions related to the top 5 tags in the last 6-12 months are great candidates to start full automation.
 In our experience, automating these delivers 40 to 50% ticket deflection.
 This is a good place to start.
 Anything beyond the top 5 does result in false positives and, unfortunately, the undesired consequence of a “bad bot experience” by customers.
 We do not recommend over-automating initially.

-3. Agent Assist: This is where AI helps an agent address questions with potential answers in real-time.
-Agent Assist is designed to aid the agent rather than take over full automation.
+3. Agent Assist: This is where AI helps an agent address questions with potential answers in real time.
+Agent Assist is designed to aid the agent rather than take over fully automated customer service.

 • Best practice: Take the top 10 auto-tagged content from the past two years and deliver that as agent assist capability.
 IrisAgent provides this as a side-by-side widget inside CRM systems.